Natalia Boytsun: Biography

 Boytsun has created a scientific school about Economic and Financial Integration for the Transitional Economy.

 From 2006 to 2007, Boytsun served as the Vice Rector of International Management Institute (IMI, Kyiv) and the Head of MBA Program.

 In 2005, Boytsun was invited to work at the Dnipropetrovsk Region State Administration, on a position of Vice Governor (Dnipropetrovsk Oblast is one of the leading industry regions of Ukraine).
 As Vice Governor, Boytsun was responsible for the economy, finance and the EU integration process in the Dnipropetrovsk Region (till December 2005).

-From 2007 to 2014, Boytsun continued governmental career as a high-profile government official, she worked in five national Governments of Ukraine (Cabinet of Ministers of the Ukraine).
+From 2007 to 2014, Boytsun continued governmental career as a high-profile government official, she worked in five national Governments of Ukraine (Cabinet of Ministers of Ukraine).

 From 2007 to 2010, Boytsun served as Deputy Minister of Economy of Ukraine.
 She supervised the sphere of international economic relations and provided international trade control and regulations.
 Prof. Boytsun enhanced legislation of bilateral trade and economic cooperation agreements, conducted negotiations on trade, goods and service access on markets of EU, NIS, CIS, USA, China, Brazil, Mexico, South Korea, Austria, Switzerland, UK.